G4sul1n/Autonetix/README.md

 # AUTONETIX

-AUTONETIX is a tool designed for subdomain enumeration using Sublist3r and Aquatone-discover and subsequent vulnerability scanning using the Acunetix API.
+AUTONETIX is a tool designed for subdomain enumeration using Sublist3r and Subfinder and subsequent vulnerability scanning using the Acunetix API.
 This script is designed to provide results on the vulnerabilities contained in the subdomains of each of the domains provided to the tool without the need for user intervention.
 Possible uses in Bug Bounty, CVE discovery and mass vulnerability scanning.

 For each of the domains provided, subdomains will be listed using the tools specified above and only the unique domains found will be scanned by Acunetix.
 The status of the scan will be checked every 30 seconds and reported on the terminal.
 Finally, when finished, all vulnerabilities found will be printed on the terminal in order of criticality and the scans will be removed from acunetix to avoid the accumulation of scans in the program.